 In line with DBS’s customer-centric philosophy, the cardholder also gets to enjoy a personal concierge service with a dedicated team of DBS Insignia Service Ambassadors on standby 24/7.

 Eligibility: $5 million assets under management with Citibank

 Annual Fee: S$ 3,888

 The Citi Ultima Visa Infinite is the second most pricey credit card to hold, with an annual fee clocking in at almost S$4,000.
-It shouldn’t be an issue to the cardholder, as the qualifying criteria is to have $5 million in assets under management at Citibank.
+It shouldn’t be an issue to the cardholder, as the qualifying criteria are to have $5 million in assets under management at Citibank.

 For that, every cardholder gets 150,000 air miles and a dedicated Lifestyle Relationship assigned to him to meet his needs.
-A Diamond with Hilton Honors will also be included, a notch higher than Gold membership of other VISA cards.
-The cardholder also gets a complimentary night stay (with a minimum hotel booking of 2 nights) in over 900 selected properties, and complimentary breakfast at participating Ritz Carlton and Starwood Luxury properties.
+A Diamond with Hilton Honors will also be included, a notch is higher than Gold membership of other VISA cards.
+The cardholder also gets a complimentary night stay (with a minimum hotel booking of 2 nights) in over 900 selected properties and complimentary breakfast at participating Ritz Carlton and Starwood Luxury properties.

 Apart from getting the airport red carpet treatment and getting access to over 1000 airport lounges worldwide with the PriorityPass, the Ultima Visa Infinite cardholder also gets a complimentary air ticket with a full fare first/business class flight booking.

 Eligibility: S$250,000 annual income.
 Exclusive to OCBC Premier Banking customers

 With relatively lower qualifying criteria, The OCBC Elite World card is a (slightly) more attainable option among all the cards on this list.
 To qualify, the cardholder simply has to be an OCBC Premier Banking customer with an annual income of S$250,000.